U.S. to send munitions, military vehicles to Ukraine in latest aid package | Technology

 U.S. to send munitions, military vehicles to Ukraine in latest aid package

-One of the officials said that while the aid package was not expected to include material to defeat missile attacks, it was designed to bolster Ukraine's ability to beat back Russia in the counter offensive that has yielded large territorial gains in recent weeks.
+A U.S. official told Reuters the aid package was designed to bolster Ukraine's ability to beat back Russia in the counter offensive that has yielded large territorial gains in recent weeks.
 Separately, Ukraine expects the United States and Germany to deliver sophisticated anti-aircraft systems this month to help it counter attacks by Russian missiles and kamikaze drones, Defense Minister Oleksiy Reznikov said on Friday.

-A new $725 million security assistance package for Ukraine from the United States is expected to include munitions and military vehicles but not significant new capabilities or counter-air defenses, two U.S. officials briefed on the aid told Reuters on Friday.
+The United States will send munitions and military vehicles to Ukraine as part of a new $725 million security assistance package aimed at bolstering the country's defense against the Russian invasion, the Defense Department said on Friday.
 The package is the first since Russia's barrage of missiles fired on civilian population centers in Ukraine this week.
-It would bring the total of U.S. security assistance since Russia invaded Ukraine on Feb.
+It will bring the total of U.S. security assistance since Russia invaded Ukraine on Feb.
 24 to more than $17.5 billion.

 Separately, Ukraine expects the United States and Germany to deliver sophisticated anti-aircraft systems this month to help it counter attacks by Russian missiles and kamikaze drones, Defense Minister Oleksiy Reznikov said on Friday.
 Presidential Drawdown Authority (PDA) allows them to be shipped to Ukraine in the coming days.
 It allows the United States to transfer defense articles and services from stocks quickly without congressional approval in response to an emergency.